Penstemon acuminatus Douglas ex Lindl.

 How to Grow and Care

-The best location for this plant is in a full sun area with well draining soil.
-Penstemon care and maintenance is minimal if the site and moisture requirements are met.
+The best location for this plant is in a full sun area with well-draining soil.
+Penstemon care and maintenance are minimal if the site and moisture requirements are met.
 Poorly draining soils and freezing temperatures while the plant is still active are the biggest causes of plant mortality.